State guide

 - a generic Florida travel guide

-- a page that treats Punta Gorda, Arcadia, and Jacksonville as the same kind of stop
+- a drive that treats Punta Gorda, Arcadia, and Jacksonville as the same kind of stop

 - a state chapter with no directional logic

-- a substitute for the route overview when you need the whole spine
+- a substitute for the route-overview chapter when you need the whole spine

 Current Florida anchors